 Ensemble Darkhorse: Despite "Don't Stop Moving" being considered their best song, "Reach" was a huge crowd favourite.
 Many of the members expressed shock and surprise at how often it would be requested at performances.
 It was so popular with fans that Jon actually admitted he was sick of hearing it everywhere.

 Hannah was one for the group overall.
+Being the comic relief through sheer ditziness will do that.

-Equal Opportunity Offender: None of the villains targeted a specific member for their looks.
+Equal-Opportunity Offender: None of the villains targeted a specific member for their looks.
 They were targeted for their actions, regardless if there was a member of a different sex and/or race.

 Fridge Logic: The band are in Spain during Viva S Club yet are never shown having to use any Spanish or even having learned it.